-Harnessing the potential of quantum technology will only be realised if the risks accompanying its adoption are addressed at both a firm and sectoral level.
+Harnessing quantum technology's potentially will only occur if the risks accompanying its adoption are addressed.
 Financial services firms, the financial services sector, and the wider UK economy must become Quantum Safe.

-If the UK's is to become Quantum Safe building an accurate picture of the risks that arise from this technology is key.
-UK Finance has identified the most important of these risks and grouped them into five categories:
+If the UK's is to become Quantum Safe, building an accurate picture of the risks that arise from this technology is key.
+UK Finance has identified the most important of these risks as falling into five categories:

 - 1. Cryptographic risk - 2.
 The technological debt from legacy systems - 3.
 Shortages of talent and skills deficiencies - 4.
 Ethical and environmental considerations - 5.
-The risk posed by quantum computing to market stability
+The risk posed by quantum computing to market stability need for firms to consider the entire scope of risks in protecting their interests.
+Only then the UK will be considered truly Quantum Safe.

 Issues arising from cryptography vulnerabilities due to the endemic nature of strong cryptographic algorithms currently used to secure the financial services sector make up the lion's share of the risk.
-This direct and tangential risk is only part of the picture; however, integral to the UK's planned adoption of quantum technology is the need for firms to consider the entire scope of risks in protect their interests.
-Only then the UK will be considered truly Quantum Safe.
+This risk is only part of the picture; integral to the UK's planned adoption of quantum technology is the